robertshaw87/code-drills/17 - Algorithms/05 - For Loop Closure 2/README.md

 * Do not change any code outside of the designated area, which means you're defining the first argument passed to `setTimeout`.
     * Keep this in mind and remember the tools you used to solve the other activity regarding closure and immediately invoked functions

+* If you need more guidance, refer to the `hint.md` file within the hint folder.